AndrewJey/TechChallengeVF/README.md

-# TechChallengeVF
+# 💻 TechChallengeVF
-Technical Challenge – Web Scraping &amp; Automation Analyst.
-Evaluate my ability to design and implement a dynamic scraping system.
+**Technical Challenge – Web Scraping &amp; Automation Analyst.**
+A project to evaluate my ability to design and implement a dynamic scraping system.
+A complete system for dynamic and static scraping, PostgreSQL storage, JSON generation, and AI-powered selector extraction via OpenAI LLMs.
+---
 ## 🛠 TechChallengeVF: Dynamic & Static Web Scraping with PostgreSQL Storage

 This project performs scraping of both a **local static website** and **dynamic websites** (like: Tienda Monge, WallMart, Mercado Libre, AliExpress, Plusvalia, Inmuebles24, so on...).
 It also uses Large Language Models (LLMs) to automatically suggest CSS/XPath selectors.
 All extracted information is stored in a PostgreSQL database, logging both products and downloaded files.